15 Aug The might of a lion’s roar

 Lions can roar while lying down but often sit when operating at full volume.

-Sometime all the members of a pride, even cubs although their voices are not fully developed, will join in a chorus of roaring.
+Sometimes all the members of a pride, even cubs although their voices are not fully developed, will join in a chorus of roaring.
 Scientists believe that this helps reinforce social bonds amongst the animals.
 Lions also sometimes call to each other, usually a low grunt, to stay in contact when moving through the bush.

 Lionesses also have specific calls which they use when communicating with their cubs.
 The cubs soon learn that different calls have different meanings and respond accordingly.